 Some of the most common issues AI helps identify include:

 Making sure contracts meet legal and regulatory standards takes time, and leaving out even one line of required legal language can cause problems later.
 When contracts involve sensitive contract data, it’s especially important to get things right.
-That’s where AI supports the review process.

-These tools are trained to recognize specific terms tied to compliance, like data privacy requirements or financial disclosures.
+AI tools are trained to recognize specific terms tied to compliance, like data privacy requirements or financial disclosures.
 For example, if a vendor contract is missing required data protection terms, the AI marks it without slowing you down.

 It doesn’t replace your expert review.
 However, it adds a layer of consistency that’s hard to maintain when you’re working through dozens of agreements.